-The objective of this topic is to realize affordable hybrid powertrains that contribute near zero emissions to urban, suburban and rural areas where a significant element of the energy being used is electrically derived i.e. E-mode for the zero emission areas.
-Research is needed to define and develop new combustion modes and after-treatment for powertrains that generate ultra-low emissions under all conditions without fuel economy penalty and define advanced system management that is connected to the environment.
+The objective of this topic is to realize affordable hybrid powertrains contributing to near zero emissions for passenger cars and delivery vans.
+The pure electric mode will be appropriate for the zero emission areas.
+For inter-urban journey where the thermal engine will be used in addition to electric motor, research is needed to define and develop new combustion modes and after-treatment for powertrains that generate ultra-low emissions of all kinds under all conditions without fuel economy penalty and define advanced system management that is connected to the environment.
 Packaging and cost approaches to increase compactness and affordability.
-Recycling and end of life strategies to minimise life cycle impact.
+Recycling and end of life strategies to minimize life cycle impact.